The Web address of this

 meetings and choosing a veteran sponsor as a guide and mentor.
 Almost 80

-years of world-wide experience suggests that your odds of long-term health
+years of world-wide experience since AA was founded suggests that your odds of long-term health

 accept this is usually a sign of a distrustful false self.